With few exceptions, all classes and services are offered online for winter and spring quarters

 Simply fill out the graduation application above.
-If you already graduated with your Associates degree in a previous quarter, we can retroactively award you a high school diploma if you meet the conditions listed above.
+If you already graduated with your Associates degree in a previous quarter, we can still award a high school diploma if you meet the conditions listed above.

 Students completing the Associate in Arts and Sciences DTA can choose to focus their coursework on a specific subject.
 This is called an Academic Concentration.
 The official college catalog publishes a list of available concentrations and their requirements.
 Please meet with a department or faculty advisor for more information.

 Concentrations must be awarded in the same quarter as your Arts and Sciences DTA.
-Concentrations cannot be awarded retroactively if the Arts and Sciences DTA was officially awarded in a previous quarter.
+Concentrations cannot be awarded later if the Arts and Sciences DTA was officially awarded in a previous quarter.

 How to Apply:

 Fill out the graduation application.
 You will submit two separate applications: one for your Associates, and one for your Concentration.